-I use high quality products that don’t break the bank.
-Below are the products and tool that I personally use and recommend to all of my friends:
+I use high-quality products that don’t break the bank.
+Below are the products and tools that I personally use and recommend to all of my friends:

-- Plastic Adhesion Promoter – Not all primers tick well to plastic.
+- Plastic Adhesion Promoter – Not all primers stick well to plastic.
 This is a special clear primer that is used on plastic parts before primer application.

-- Touch Up Paint (aerosol spray) – You need to buy custom paint matching your car.
+- Touch-Up Paint (aerosol spray) – You need to buy custom paint that matches your car.
 Click on the link and select your color.

-- Clear Coat (aerosol spray) – It gives car the shine and protects the paint.
-Without clear coat, paint will look dull.
+- Clear Coat (aerosol spray) – It gives the car the shine and protects the paint.
+Without a clear coat, the paint will look dull.

 - Gray Scuff Pad – The gray scuff pad is “fine” and is used for light scuffing of a plastic bumper.